cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

    )
 ```

-You want to store a _win_, and a _loss_ or a _forfeit_ when a game ends.
-Thus, you should create some helper functions in checkers that call the leaderboard module.
+You want to store a _win_ plus either a _loss_ or a _forfeit_ when a game ends.
+Therefore, you should create some helper functions in checkers that call the leaderboard module.
 Create a `x/checkers/keeper/player_info_handler.go` file with the following code:

 ```go [https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/x/checkers/keeper/player_info_handler.go]
 package keeper